Script requirements and limitations

 Only one script per script type can be published at a time.
 For example, you can publish a line items script and a shipping rates script, but you can't publish two line items scripts at the same time.

-Shopify Scripts cannot access metafields.
+Shopify Scripts can't access metafields.

 Regular expression matching is not supported.
 If you are creating a line item script, then you might be able to use one of the following methods as a workaround:

 The amount of CPU and memory available to a script is limited.
 The resources reserved for a script depend on the size of the cart and the amount of calculations that the script requires.
-Shopify will carefully track these resource limits to make sure they don't prevent your script from working as intended.
+Shopify carefully tracks these resource limits to make sure they don't prevent your script from working as intended.